 Cost for critical care will be calculated for each participant's critical care admission using the Healthcare Resource Group (HRG) code corresponding to each critical care admission and any readmission during the primary hospital admission.
 These will be provided by ICNARC for participants at CMP sites.
-The HRG codes represent the highest level of complexity, based on the total number of organs supported during the admission.
-HRG codes for participants in Scottish ICUs will be obtained from the Scottish Morbidity Record General / Acute and Inpatient Day Case dataset (SMR01) via EDRIS.
-Scotland has not fully adopted the HRG methodology however and so we will explore the quality of the data obtained to ensure a consistent costing approach is used.
+The HRG codes represent the highest level of complexity, based on the total number of organs supported during the admission...
+Since Scotland has not fully adopted the HRG methodology we will apply the modal HRG code observed for the critical care admissions of participants at the CMP sites to the critical care admissions of the Scottish participants.
+An approach used previously in a similar population [9].